min2ha/ukwa-site/content/target/49178/index.en.md

   "subject": "Brexit"
 }

-# House of Lords European Union Committee: Brexit: future of UK-EU security and police co-operation

 Maintaining the strong security cooperation the UK currently has with the EU will be one of the Government’s top four overarching objectives in the forthcoming negotiations on the UK’s exit from, and future relationship with,